mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 a default of 0, we need to explicitly set a cap on the amount that we allow to burn::

-  octez-client transfer 1 from alice to bob --dry-run --burn-cap 0.257
+  mavkit-client transfer 1 from alice to bob --dry-run --burn-cap 0.257

 This should do it and you should see a rather long receipt being produced, here's an excerpt::